-I decided to shoot this quick video because I get this question all the time.
-What is a freight broker vs freight agent?
+There is some confusion about what is the difference between a freight broker vs a freight agent?
 In this short video and blog post I will share the primary differences as well as the pros and cons of each.

-My goal is to help you determine which role better fits you as you move forward and evaluate the opportunity of starting your own business in one of the largest and most lucrative industries in the world.
+My goal is to help you determine which role, freight broker vs freight agent, is a better fits you as you evaluate the opportunity of starting your own business in one of the trucking and logistics industry

 >>Freight Broker & Freight Agent Training www.FreightBrokerBootcamp.com